 The decision to file a criminal complaint is a deeply personal choice.
 Students and employees often make this decision based on the circumstances surrounding the incident and the circumstances in their life at the time of the incident.
 Some students and employees discover that participating in a proceeding to hold the accused accountable helps them to regain some measure of control lost by virtue of the assault, and to protect themselves and others from future harm.

 There are trained professionals on-campus and off-campus, who can explain the criminal proceedings and support students and employees through the process.
 As part of the Title IX Intake Meeting, students and employees will be given the opportunity to speak with a Law Enforcement Advocate.
-The Department of Public Safety and/or the V.A.S.E.
+The Office of Public Safety and/or the V.A.S.E.
 Coordinator will assist anyone wishing to file a criminal complaint.
 Students and employees do not need to file a criminal complaint in order to initiate disciplinary proceedings with the College, and the College may find an accused person responsible for violating the Sexual Misconduct or Relationship Violence Policy regardless of the status or outcome of criminal proceedings, if any.

 About Law Enforcement Advocates